 - The entry summary cannot be liquidated.
 If it’s liquidated the filers options to correct the entry summary is to file a prior disclosure or a protest.

-Data that cannot be changed for all entry types unless modifications can be justified and it’s appropriate for CBP to complete the changes:
+Data that cannot be changed for all entry types:

 - Importer of Record (The importer or broker must submit a CBP Form 3347, CBP will make the appropriate changes in ACE, and then the entry summary will be put back into the 314-day liquidation cycle.
 Once completed, the filer may transmit a PSC to correct the necessary entry summary data.)